stevedonovan/gentle-intro/src/4-modules.md

 }
 ```

-You have seen the `derive` attribute before, but the `serde_derive` crate defines _custom derives_
+You have seen the `derive` attribute before, but the `derive` feature on the serde crate defines
-for the special `Serialize` and `Deserialize` traits.
-And the result shows the generated Rust struct:
+_custom derives_ for the special `Serialize` and `Deserialize` traits.
+And the result shows the
+generated Rust struct:

 ```
 Please call John Doe at the number 27726550023